Tasty Dairy Specialities Files Reg 47 Newspaper Publication for Q4 FY26 Results Amid CIRP

 The Statement on Impact of Audit Qualifications filed under Regulation 33 of SEBI (LODR) Regulations, 2015, confirms that the audited figures remain unchanged before and after adjusting for qualifications, as the consequential impact is not ascertainable.
 Total income stands at ₹392.29 lakhs, total expenditure at ₹889.11 lakhs, net loss at ₹496.82 lakhs, and net worth at negative ₹3,469.68 lakhs.
 Management has stated that necessary adjustments, if any, will be accounted for upon completion of the CIRP and approval of the Resolution Plan by the Hon'ble NCLT.

-Given that Agrim Foods LLP is already engaged in co-packing and rental transactions with Tasty Dairy Specialities, could it potentially emerge as a resolution applicant, and what conflict-of-interest safeguards exist under IBC to address such related-party dynamics?
+Given that Agrim Foods LLP has significant related-party transactions with Tasty Dairy Specialities, could it emerge as a resolution applicant, and how might such a conflict of interest be scrutinized by the NCLT?